akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/textract.rst

 The ``textract`` directive is used as a building block for :ref:`Custom Directives` to extract data from the ``RequestContext`` and provide it to the inner route.
-To extract just one value use the :ref:`-extract-` directive.
-To provide a constant value independent of the ``RequestContext`` use the :ref:`-tprovide-` directive instead.
+To extract just one value use the :ref:`-extract-java-` directive.
+To provide a constant value independent of the ``RequestContext`` use the :ref:`-tprovide-java-` directive instead.

-See :ref:`ProvideDirectives` for an overview of similar directives.
+See :ref:`ProvideDirectives-java` for an overview of similar directives.

-See also :ref:`-extract-` for extracting a single value.
+See also :ref:`-extract-java-` for extracting a single value.

 Example